meilisearch/specifications/text/0118-search-api.md

 - Type: Object
 - Required: False

-(EXPERIMENTAL) The ranking score of a document per each ranking rule and relative to the search query.
+The ranking score of a document per each ranking rule and relative to the search query.

 This object features one field for each applied ranking rule, whose values are an object with at least the field `order` indicating in which order this ranking rule has been applied.